- Chart

 Disclaimers:

-The information provided is for informational purposes only and does not constitute investment advice.
-Investing in ETFs involves risk, including the potential loss of principal.
-Please consult with a financial advisor before making any investment decisions.
+This information is for informational purposes only and should not be considered investment advice.
+Investing in inverse ETFs carries substantial risks, including the potential loss of principal.
+Investors should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.